 UAccess advisement report

 Your UAccess advisement report is a computerized degree audit, that checks courses for which you are registered or have completed against the requirements of your program(s).
 It is recommended that you check the PDF version of your advisement report at least three times per semester:

-To see your advisement report, from your UAccess Student Center, click on “My Academics”, and then on “View my advisement report”.
-When the report appears, choose “View report as PDF”.
-(Make sure pop-ups are enabled in your browser to view the report.)
+You can get your advisement report from your UAccess Student Center.
+Click here for specific instructions.
 If you have questions about your advisement report, make an appointment with your advisor, or with advisor Christina Beasley (through the “Schedule an appointment” link above).

 Goals of advising